Kronach

 The town is equipped with a nearly complete city wall and Germany's biggest and most complete early modern fortress, Rosenberg Fortress.
-The headquarters of German television and AV equipment manufacturer, Loewe, is located there.
+The headquarters of German television and AV equipment manufacturer Loewe are located there.

 Geography

 Location

 Kronach is located at the southwestern edge of the Franconian Forest.
 The rivers Haßlach, Kronach and Rodach unite in Kronach.

 Town districts

 Kronach is divided into the following districts: